 The most pro-Russian speeches were given by Cris Roman from the Belgian movement Euro Russia and Finnish publicist Johan Bäckman.
 Roman came to the forum wearing a tie with the Russian imperial coat of arms on it, a Russian flag pin on his blazer, and the orange-and-black Ribbon of St. George (which stands for Russian military valor) sticking out of his pocket.

 “I support the Russian army, the Russian rebels, I do not recognize the Kiev junta, who are puppets of Wall Street.
 I do not recognize the Russian opposition, which is the fifth column.
 Politkovskaya, Nemtsov and Berezovsky are in hell,” declared the guest from Belgium.
-He ended his speech with an unexpected phrase proclaimed in broken Russian, “God save the Tsar!”

 He added that he does not support separatism in Russia.
 Speaking in broken Russian with tears in his eyes, Roman said: “Russia can never be smaller, only bigger.
 Crimea is Russian, Alaska is Russian, and only Kosovo is Serbian.
 Russia will never disappear, because there is the Russian soul, and I feel it with my heart, with which one can understand Russia, not with one’s mind.
 Russia is our friend, America is our foe.
 Glory to Russia!
 Glory to Novorossiya!”